bloomtom/Volyar/README.md

 	   - Source files will be deleted.
 	   - Avoid using this with DeleteWithSource: true.
  - `DeleteWithSource`
-   - If true, transcoded media objects are deleted from the database and storage backend when the source file cannot be found.
+   - If true, transcoded media objects are scheduled for deletion from the database and storage backend when the source file cannot be found.
 Avoid using this with SourceHandling: "delete" unless you don't care about your files.
  - `TempPath`
    - The temporary path to store intermediate files when encoding.
  - `ForceFramerate`